iambrainstorming/opinionated_observer/src/opinion/odisha_future.md

 ## Role of Opposition

 This time, the BJP, as a single party, has not secured a full majority in the center.
 The opposition has gained strength and their role is to expose the government's lies and prevent the situation from worsening.

+## Suggestion for Political Reform in BJD

+Naveen Patnaik can no longer lead due to his old age.
+He is now 77 and suffers from various ailments.
+It's time for him to retire.
+But what will be the future of the BJD?
+Political parties have always depended on a single leader, and elections are fought based on that single leader's name.
+The defeat of the BJD was partly because the BJP highlighted that Naveen Patnaik is no longer able to lead, questioning how a Tamil from a different state could lead the BJD.
+Pandian is not Odia.

+It's time for reform in the BJD.
+Leaders should be elected by party workers, and it's crucial to use [Approval Voting](https://electionscience.org/approval-voting-faqs/) or Score Voting to select the leader, not the First-Past-The-Post (FPTP) system.
+FPTP is a terrible voting method due to vote splitting; it is unlikely to yield the best leader or reflect the consensus of party workers and the people.

+Additionally, decision-making needs to be more decentralized.
+The BJD can form evidence based [teal organization to handle a self-managed system effectively](https://cloudflare-ipfs.com/ipfs/bafykbzacecfk7ruyr2cyk4px5o4op6tzdfnkwfzah3t5drrwxrftznfahhn3c?filename=Laloux%2C%20Frederic%20-%20Reinventing%20Organizations_%20A%20Guide%20to%20Creating%20Organizations%20Inspired%20by%20the%20Next%20Stage%20of%20Human%20Consciousness-Nelson%20Parker%20%282014%29.epub) decreasing centralized decision-making.

+This approach can also be applied to other political parties, such as Congress or other regional parties.